 An honest participant is one that executes the steps specified by the DApp, while an honest frontend is one that only returns values which ensure that all assumptions evaluate to the boolean

-A value is either: the null value, a boolean, an unsigned integer of 256 bits, a string of bytes, an address, a fixed tuple of values, a statically-sized homogeneous array of values, or a fixed record of values.
+A value is either: the null value, a boolean, an unsigned integer, a string of bytes, a digest, an address, a fixed tuple of values, a statically-sized homogeneous array of values, or a fixed record of values.
 Values may be digested to produce a cryptographic hash of their binary encoding.

 Reach programs cannot execute independently of a consensus network and a set of frontends.
 Thus, the semantics of Reach treats these components abstractly and does not specify their semantics.
 Therefore, the semantics of Reach cannot be effectively implemented directly in a virtual machine or interpreter.
 Instead, Reach programs are compiled to a particular consensus network connector and a set of participant backends which execute the computation of the particular consensus network.
 Connectors and backends are sound if they faithfully model the abstract semantics assumed by Reach.